AgroStrat was successfully completed on 30 September 2017

 - develop methodologies for agricultural waste exploitation and valorisation to produce valuable, marketable compost to be used as soil additives.
 The problem that had to be addressed was the high salts content of pistachio waste, which is a common problem in the Med region because of the use of saline water for irrigation.
 For this, the project developed a composting methodology with the use of natural zeolite as additive to the compostable mixture,

 - develop practices for “waste management at field”,

-- Development of a GIS-based Land Information System (GIS-LIS) and land suitability maps that will allow controlled and sustainable application of treated pistachio wastes and will guarantee preservation of soil and water quality.
+- develop a GIS-based Land Information System (GIS-LIS) and land suitability maps that allow controlled and sustainable application of treated wastes and ensure preservation of soil quality,